benfjohnson/developer-dot/_posts/2016-11-04-estimating-tax-with-rest-v2.md

 GET https://sandbox-rest.avatax.com/api/v2/taxrates/byaddress?line1=123%20Main%20Street&city=Irvine&region=CA&postalCode=92615&country=US
 ```

-What you get back from the TaxRates API is a very limited data object that simply tells you the general sales tax rate for tangible personal property sold at a single location.
-It doesn't look at product taxability rules, shipping rules, product use codes, sales tax holidays, resales certificates, charitable sales exemptions, nexus declarations, or anything else.
-It simply answers the question, "What is the general sales tax rate for this address today?"
-Here's what the result looks like:
+You can call this API pretty quickly and easily and it gives you a good rough guess of tax rates for each location you're considering for your sales.
+What you get back is a simple data object that lists the most basic tax information available.
+It's worth mentioning here that the TaxRates API doesn't handle a lot of critical functionality for a correct tax processing system; it doesn't look at product taxability rules, shipping rules, product use codes, sales tax holidays, resales certificates, charitable sales exemptions, nexus declarations, or anything else.
+Here's the answer you get back:

 ```json
 {